barjoco/go-utils/flags/README.md

 Use `flags.Set` to set flags.
 The function expects an array of flag aliases, the number of values it expects, and a function which is executed when the flag is met.

-The function provides an array of values supplied to the flag.
+The function provides an array containing the values supplied to the flag.

-Once all flags are set, call `flags.Parse`, giving to it an array of arguments to parse.
+Once all flags are set, call `flags.Parse`, giving it an array of arguments to parse.

 ```go
 // Has one alias, --name, and expects one value